 COMM 339 - Creativity for Public Relations and Advertising (4)

 Students are introduced to the process of conceptualizing and preparing PR and advertising content for mass media.
 Emphasis is placed on creative thinking, strategic writing skills and visualization.
+This is a Writing in the Discipline (WID) course.

-Prerequisite: COMM 311 or COMM 337 or permission of instructor.
+Prerequisite: COMM 311 or COMM 337, or permission of instructor.

 Offered: Fall.